Our Values

 Project Kindy fundraises in Australia to provide the necessary funds for the short and long-term sustainability of the kindergartens.
 The Canossian Daughters of Charity Sisters manage the kindergartens and regularly inform the Project Kindy Committee of the work.
 A Project Kindy Committee representative is in regular conversation with the Canossian Sister’s point of contact, to evaluate the work and learn how to best support the work of the Sisters and local communities.

-Project Kindy electronically transfers donation for the Annual Running Costs of the 11 kindergartens to the Canossian Daughters of Charity bank account in January (starting 2022) after receiving the Annual Partnership Plan and Budget provided by the Sisters in the preceding December.
+The financial process involves Project Kindy electronically transferring the donation for the Annual Running Costs to the Canossian Daughters of Charity bank account, following the reception of the Annual Partnership Plan and Budget provided by the Sisters.

 Number of Kindergartens: 11

-Number of Children: 725 (updated May 2022)
+Number of Children: 1069 (updated January 2024)

-Number of Local Staff and Volunteers: 59 Total.
+Number of Local Staff and Volunteers: 71 Total.

 New Kindergartens